nikodemus/foolang/docs/syntax.md

 A sequence of expressions like this is an expression that evaluates to the value of the last subexpression, ie. `objectB bar` in the example above.

-?> Foolang very much wanted to use newlines as separators, but it turns out that that there are far too many places where a human would want to enter a newline that doesn't terminate the expression.
-If things change and stars align that might still happen.

 ## Local Variables